 As you'll know from my other updates, and from reading about my book on Unbound, much of my work in recent years has centred around the creation of a range of linocut prints.
 In particular, they feature designs and images inspired by the illuminated manuscripts of the period.
 Each linocut featured on the cards is the result of hours of research, cutting and finally printing the blocks using the same Albion press I have used to create the images featuring in my book.

 All cards are printed on 300gsm stock and come supplied with envelopes (both environmentally-friendly).
 All cards printed blank inside so you can write whatever message you wish.
-The size ofof each card: 120mm x 170mm.The images below show the cards you will receive with your book when you pledge support for Sir Gawain and the Green Knight using the "Greetings Cards" option.
+The size ofof each card: 120mm x 170mm.The images below show the cards you will receive with your (signed and personally dedicated) book when you pledge support for Sir Gawain and the Green Knight using the "Greetings Cards" option.
 You will receive two of each card - six designs; twelve cards in total.

 Card 1 - The Shocked Knight